 The editor displays the following elements:

-Select Delete for the derived column.
+Select Delete for the calculated field.

 Each object links directly to their respective editor.
 If you are unsure whether to remove the dependencies, reach out to the most recent editor of the dependent object.